LKirst/lie-esl/_posts/2023-04-07-conditional-type-III.md

 (_reign + not_) Britain.

 England <input type="text" class="gap-m" id="ex1AnsBox2"> (_have_) a more
-Scandinavian Culture in the Middle Ages and the Tudor Era if the Saxons <input type="text" class="gap-s" id="ex1AnsBox3"> (_win_) over the Normans.
+Scandinavian culture in the Middle Ages and the Tudor Era if the Saxons <input type="text" class="gap-s" id="ex1AnsBox3"> (_win_) over the Normans.

 Without the connection to France, England <input type="text" class="gap-l"